Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Mattock and Mattock Head weapons.
 The Mattock can dig out walls but breaks into a Mattock Head.
 - Added Mattock Dust item which is created from breaking the Mattock Head.
 Currently confuses nearby enemies when used, but might use it for something else later.
 - Added new throwWeaponTo() function for the player that will easily allow for more throwable weapons.
+- Added Options menu to the Main Menu which currently includes options to tweak various sound volumes.